HackLike-co/Cloak/README.md

 - [ ] Domain Name
 - [ ] Subnet

-## To Do
-Most of these can be sumarized as I didn't want to add it the the frontend because I despise it.
-- [ ] Remote Process Injection (I forgot to add a spot in the ui to specify pid/name and can't be bothered to add it yet)
-- [ ] Different Ways to Create Alterable Thread for APC Injection (who doesn't love more options?)
-- [ ] Anti-debugging (I hate html so much I don't want to add the options to the frontend yet)
-- [ ] Anti-VM (same as above)
-- [ ] New Execution Methods (callback functions, functions pointers, stuff for pes and dlls, idk)
-- [ ] REGEX and case-insentivity
-- [ ] Encrypt the key for encrypted shellcode
-- [ ] More Guardrails
-- [ ] More Input Formats
-- [ ] More Output Formats
-- [ ] AMSI / ETW Patching
-- [ ] DLL Hooking
-- [ ] API Hashing
-- [ ] Modify Creation Date

 ## References
 This project was inspired by the amazing EvadeX from [PhantomSec](https://phantomsec.tools) and OST from [Outflank](https://www.outflank.nl/products/outflank-security-tooling/).
 If you and your team has the funds, I highly recommend them.
 This is just a shitty knock off because it seemed like a fun project.